 - Frequently Asked Questions

-What is a Business Loan Agreement?
+What Is a Business Loan Agreement?

 A business loan agreement is a document that details the logistical, financial, and legal obligations of the parties to a loan agreement.
 The business borrower requests money and takes on debt to secure funds.

+It details a loan repayment schedule by which the borrower must repay the borrowed funds, including early or default payment conditions.
 Every business loan is different, but a template helps you get started on the document’s substance while allowing you to modify it to fit your needs.

 When to Use a Business Loan Agreement

-- Lending to a startup business
+- To fund a startup

 Minimum Requirements For a Business Loan